 - This is shelf stable so store in your bathroom and use every time you brush your teeth.

-Why It Works
+Why This Natural Toothpaste Works

-All of these ingredients are safe, natural, and nontoxic.
 It's not a problem if it's swallowed so your kids can safely use it.

 - Coconut oil is anti-fungal and gets rid of bacteria.